 Why Microsoft 365 Is a High-Value Target

 A compromised M365 account gives an attacker the ability to read and send email impersonating the account owner, access files stored in OneDrive and SharePoint, participate in Teams conversations, and potentially pivot to other cloud services using single sign-on.
-Business email compromise (BEC) — where attackers use access to email to redirect payments, request sensitive information, or impersonate executives — is one of the most financially damaging forms of cyber crime targeting Australian businesses.
+Business email compromise (BEC), where attackers use access to email to redirect payments, request sensitive information, or impersonate executives, is one of the most financially damaging forms of cyber crime targeting Australian businesses.
+The ACCC’s Targeting Scams report has repeatedly identified BEC as a leading cause of financial losses for Australian organisations.

 What Default Microsoft 365 Security Misses

 Microsoft 365 ships with a default security configuration that is better than nothing but significantly weaker than what most businesses need.
 The defaults are designed for broad compatibility, not maximum protection.
-Key gaps in default M365 configuration include:
+The main gaps include the following.

 Legacy authentication protocols not blocked.
 Older authentication protocols (Basic Auth, IMAP, POP3, SMTP Auth in legacy clients) do not support MFA and provide a bypass path for attackers even when MFA is configured.
 Microsoft has disabled Basic Auth by default in new tenants but it must be explicitly verified and blocked in existing ones.

 Audit logging not always enabled.
-Microsoft 365 audit logs record user activity across the platform — logins, file access, email forwarding rules, admin changes.
+Microsoft 365 audit logs record user activity across the platform, including logins, file access, email forwarding rules, and admin changes.
 These logs are essential for detecting and investigating incidents.
-Depending on your licence tier, audit logging may not be enabled by default and has a limited retention period if not configured.
+Depending on your licence tier, audit logging may not be enabled by default and has a limited retention period.

 Email forwarding rules not monitored.
 Attackers who gain access to an M365 email account frequently create auto-forwarding rules that silently copy all incoming email to an external address.
 These rules can run undetected for months if no one is monitoring for them.
 Default M365 configuration does not alert on suspicious forwarding rule creation.